genughaben/world-development/README.md

 ## Project Goal

-The project goal is to create a join data schema for the above selected datasets as well as a pipeline to import the data into it.
+The project goal is to create a joint data schema for the above selected datasets as well as a pipeline to import the data into it.
+Possible use cases are:
+* Which countries where the hottest over the years?
+* What is the top imported/exported commodity in by country and year
+* Main commodity imported/exported by trade_usd for the hottest/coldest countries

+Some results using the finished database can be viewed here: [World Development Use Cases](notebooks/World Development Use Case.ipynb)

 ### Source files and location